Building on firm foundations. Matthew 7:24&25

 Welcome to St George's Church of England Primary Academy.

 I wish to extend a very warm welcome to you.
-I feel very proud and privileged to be head teacher here at St George’s and I hope that you will be equally proud of our school by joining our ‘school family’.
+I feel very proud and privileged to be head teacher here at St George’s and I hope that you will be equally proud of our school when you join our ‘school family’.

-Our aim is that everything that we do in school continually ‘builds on firm foundations’ both academically and in terms of our Christian Values of LIGHTS.
+Our aim is that everything that we do in school continually ‘builds on firm foundations’ both academically and in terms of our Christian values of LIGHTS (Love, Inclusion, Guidance, Hope, Trust and Service).

-Our Website gives you a glimpse of what life is like at St George’s.
+Our website gives you a glimpse of what life is like at St George’s.
 Please come along and see for yourselves our amazing children and staff at work.
+I feel confident that you will truly feel our values and ethos as you enter our school.

 St George’s is a Church of England Primary Academy and is often described as 'a village school in the city'.
 It is located in a wonderful part of Plymouth on the Stonehouse Peninsula.
 The school chose to become an Academy in September 2013 and is part of the St Christopher's Multi Academy Trust (M.A.T.).
 The school benefits from extensive grounds.
-Internally, the school houses 4 classes, a hall and library.
-There are currently 94 children on roll across 4 classes: Tavy ( Reception & Y1 ), Plym ( Year Y1 & 2), Lyhner ( Y3 & 4) and Tamar ( Y5 & 6).
-We have a PAN of 15 but due to our class organisation we are able to take more children in certain year groups.
+Internally, the school houses 4 classes, a hall, nurture room and library.
+There are currently 94 children on roll across 4 classes: Tavy ( Reception), Plym ( Year Y1 & 2), Lynher ( Y3 & 4) and Tamar ( Y5 & 6).
 We offer one point of entry in September to all new Reception children, however parents can defer their child's place until January.
-In recent years pupils have transferred to the grammar schools, Ivybridge C.C, Coombe Dean, Stoke Damerel C.C.
+In recent years pupils have transferred to the local grammar schools, Ivybridge C.C, Coombe Dean, Stoke Damerel C.C.
 Notre Dame and Hele's.
 Working collaboratively is very important to us and we are very fortunate to have such a dedicated staff and outstanding local Church team who are committed to this.
-At St George's, we are actively involved in community projects; we work closely with other Church schools in the city and we are very excited to be part of the Christopher's Mulit Academy Trust.
+At St George's, we are actively involved in community projects and benefit from close links with our local community; we work closely with other Church schools in the city and we are very excited to be part of the Christopher's Mulit Academy Trust.

 You can read our most recent ' Good' OFSTED report (September 2016) in the Ofsted section of our website.

-Please feel free to contact the school should you wish need additional information.
+Please feel free to contact the school office should you need additional information.

 Mrs Kelly Earnshaw